amcwong/MINIS-Event-Detection-Notes/tasks.md

 _Each sub-task is actionable and can be completed in a single LLM prompt, but the overall task is best done in sequence for maintainability and reliability.
 Each sub-task must be fully verified before moving to the next one._

+### Other Notes:

+- When updating sub-tasks about the information about a previous sub-task, ensure to include all errors that occured, what their problem was, and how they were fixed.

 # Task 1: Make File Access Robust to Project Structure Changes

 ## Issue: Fragile Relative Paths in Scripts